NotMyTschopp/Alpha-vTschopp/README.md

 * You'll find the concept screenshot in [Screenshots](./Screenshots/alpha_concept_screenshot.jpg).
 * You'll find a gameplay video in [Videos](./Videos/).

+# Lessons learned
+* How to use Git and GitHub.
+* Set-up a Unity project the right way.
+* C# basics.

 # License
 BSD 2-Clause License